Nicholas Parsons: Early life

 Christopher Nicholas Parsons was born on 10 October 1923 at 1 Castlegate, Grantham, Lincolnshire; he was the middle child of the family, having an older brother and a younger sister.
 His father, Paul, was a general practitioner whose patients included the family of Margaret Thatcher; claims that he delivered her are apocryphal.
 His mother, Nell, née Maggs, was a nurse before her marriage.

 Parsons was born left-handed but was made to write with his right hand.
 As a child, he had a stutter, which he managed to control as he grew older, and was slow to learn owing to dyslexia.
 He also suffered from migraines but nevertheless excelled at school.

-After education at Colet Court and St Paul's School in London, Parsons' initial career plan was to become an actor.
+After education at Colet Court and St Paul's School in Barnes, London, Parsons' initial career plan was to become an actor.
 However, his parents believed that a career in engineering would be better, as he had repaired grandfather clocks as a young man and was creative with his hands.
-While at school, he was best friends with John Treacher who was to become Commander-in-Chief Fleet.
-At school, Parsons' nickname was "Shirley" after the then-burgeoning American talent, Shirley Temple.
+While at school, he was best friends with John Treacher who later joined the Royal Navy and rose to become Commander-in-Chief Fleet.
+Parsons' nickname at school was "Shirley" after Shirley Temple.